maestroque/maestroque.github.io/content/posts/gsoc-physiopy/index.md

 The main idea was to incorporate the `Physio` object into both packages, to exploit some of its powerful features, such as operation history management and history "replaying" and easy interfacing with multiple input physiological data types.
 Therefore, the main challenge was to make this migration, incorporating these features to `phys2denoise` and adding more to cater to the additional needs, while continuing to support its "function-only" use.

-Initially, prior to the upgrade, a new package was issued for this scope: `physutils`.
+At the beggining of my GSoC project, prior to the upgrade, a new package was issued for this scope: `physutils`.
 This module would host the common physiopy suite tools, to be used throughout the physiopy packages, with one of them being the `Physio` object.
 Another honorable mention is that while `phys2denoise` has now fully migrated to use `physutils`, the community decided to proceed with such changes in a fork of the `peakdet` package, re-named as [`prep4phys`](https://github.com/physiopy/prep4phys), which will serve as the active package moving on.

+Within `physutils` the `Physio` object was upgraded to contain more information about the contained physiological signal, aiming for most information used throughout the processing packages `prep4phys` and `phys2denoise` to be contained within it.
+Another major addition, used in conjunction with the previous one, was the ability to generate `Physio` objects from [BIDS structures](https://bids-specification.readthedocs.io/en/stable/) using the `physutils.io.load_from_bids` function, which are most commonly used in research.
+Another advantage of this feature is the out-of-the-box compatibility with the widely used [`phys2bids`](https://phys2bids.readthedocs.io/en/latest/) module, developed by the Physiopy community, which transforms many data types commonly found in physiological recording setups (e.g. BIOPAC, ADInstruments) into the more standardized BIDS format.
+This was aided by the use of the [`pybids`](https://bids-standard.github.io/pybids/) module, and allowed for a BIDS structure to be transformed into an array of Physio objects, extracting all information relevant to the physiological signals.

+This was a well needed feature, since BIDS support would greatly motivate the users to make use of `phys2denoise` and `prep4phys`, since this `physutils` function would be used as an entry point to both.
+Thus, a step was made towards a unified `physiopy` suite of tools, decreasing user involvement in custom scripts using the libraries, as all would communicate through standardized objects.

 ### 3.3 Workflow and CLI for phys2denoise

+The next step, would be to create a workflow model for one of the packages, `phys2denoise`.
-For the structuring of the `phys2denoise` workflow, the `pydra` python package was used, a dataflow engine commonly used in neuroimaging.
+For its structuring, the `pydra` python package was used, a dataflow engine commonly used in neuroimaging, that allows for distributed execution of data processing routines, while also ensuring the reproducibility of these routines.
 Since `phys2denoise`'s use is pretty straightforward, the workflow turned out to be linear, with all component `pydra` tasks, being used sequentially.
 The following three tasks were defined for the workflow:

 {{< mermaid >}}